 Must be able to teach at least one of the following to mixed-ability classes:

-• Math: Ability to teach geometry, algebra 2, pre-calculus, or calculus
+• Math: Ability to teach algebra, geometry, algebra 2, pre-calculus, or calculus

 • Science: Ability to teach chemistry, biology, physics, physical science, environmental science or earth systems science

 • English: Ability to teach literature and composition (grammar, essay writing, etc.)